paulpv/MPMDv2SerialConnect/README.md

 As soon as I point the apps to a MPMDv2, the only apps that can read from the MPMDv2 are the C# and the C++ (non-overlapped IO).

 On MacOS, the Python app and pyserial miniterm opens the MPMDv2 serial port fine!
+I haven't bothered trying to compile and run the C# or C++ code on MacOS; I would expect them to work fine.

 So, something seems wrong w/ pyserial talking to the MPMDv2 only on Windows or Raspberry Pi.